-Members may only elect to reallocate flex credits if the reallocation relates directly to a qualifying event.
-(See www.myhss.org for details about qualifying events.)
+Members may only elect to reallocate flex credits if the reallocation relates directly to a qualified change in family status.
+(See pages 30-32.)

 Open Enrollment

 Members must allocate flex credits annually during Open Enrollment.
 Call EBS at (800) 229-7683.